American Indian & Indigenous Studies Major, Minor, and Graduate Studies

-The American Indian and Indigenous Studies major and minor focus on the histories, contemporary experiences, languages, expressive cultures, and political statuses of Indigenous people within and beyond the United States.
-Our courses cultivate exceptional interdisciplinary research and writing skills and an acute understanding of issues involving cross-cultural interaction, diversity, globalization, art and social justice.
-Our students earn a foundation in the liberal arts that is the hallmark of any major in the Humanities and valued by employers.
+The American Indian & Indigenous Studies major and minor focus on the histories, contemporary experiences, languages, expressive cultures, and political statuses of Indigenous people within and beyond the United States.
+Our courses cultivate exceptional interdisciplinary research and writing skills and an acute understanding of issues involving Indigeneity, colonialism, cross-cultural interaction, diversity, globalization, art, politics, and social justice.
+Our students establish a foundation rooted in the liberal arts that is the hallmark of any major or minor in the Humanities and valued by employers.
 Majors and minors in AIIS have secured internships with the federal government, the National Congress of American Indians, and Indigenous-centered non-profit organizations, pursued graduate training in law, education, public health, nursing, psychology, and history, and have secured jobs in a wide range of fields, from multicultural student affairs in higher education to global health.